koinos/koinos-contract-standards/KCSs/kcs-5.md

 #### uri

 Returns the endpoint to resolve the metadata.
-If the uri is empty then the metadata should be searched onchain by using the method `metadata_of`.
+If the uri is empty then `metadata_of` must return the metadata of the NFT.

 Protobuf definition: